 • Curatorial Practice

 The MA Programme Fine Art was previously known as MaHKU and as such has a rich, ten-year history.
 As of 1 September 2017 it continued in a new guise as a programme of the new HKU Master of Fine Art and Design.

+The next application deadline is April 30, 2018.
 The programme is open to candidates who have a bachelor degree in a relevant discipline.
 Since its start in 2004, students from 42 different countries have studied in the programme.

 After graduation you will be able to situate your artistic practice in the international field of contemporary art.
 MA programme Fine Art graduates go on to destinations such as artistic, curatorial and spatial practice, PhD-research, teaching or a combination of these activities.

 MA programme Fine Art degrees are internationally acknowledged and accredited by the NVAO.
 On successful graduation you will be awarded the title Master of Arts in Fine Art and Design.

 • Next application deadline - April 30, 2018